josephnowak/tensordb/README.md

 7. When you don't need to delete parts of the data frequently (the deletion require the overwrite of the entiere tensor).
 8. When you don't need to insert data in middle positions frequently (overwrite problem).

+# Recomendations
+1. Inherite the TensorClient class to add customized methods.
+2. Use a database like Postgresql to complement TensorDB, for example you can keep track of autoincremental indexes that are going to be use to generate files names.